RazerMS/Documentation-RazerMS_API_Spec/README.md

 Razer Offline Payment API : In-store POS or terminal integration for physical outlet or chain retail store to accept e-wallet payment

+RMS Escrow & Mass Payout API : This document is available upon request only due to the risk of paying out using merchants' availablen funds

 ## Resources
 - GitHub:     https://github.com/RazerMS
 - Website:    https://merchant.razer.com/